 Dedicated wheelchair spaces

-There are two dedicated spaces on every tram which have a help button and a stop request button at an appropriate height.
+There are two dedicated spaces on every tram which have a help button and a blue stop request button at an appropriate height.
+By pressing this blue button, whilst on board the tram, you instantly signal to our drivers that you require additional time to alight.
 For your own safety please ensure that the wheelchair is positioned correctly in the specified bay with the back towards the backrest.

 There are 6 easily identifiable priority seats on each tram.
 If you are using a priority seat and you're asked to give up your seat by another customer who is less able to stand, your assistance would really help everyone on board.